jameshughes89/cs102/src/site/asn2.rst

 .. warning::

     When you open the project, IntelliJ may notify you about a missing JDK.
-If this is the case, simply select the download link in the notification. :doc:Additionally, you will need to add JUnit to the classpath. </topic6-testing>`.
+If this is the case, simply select the download link in the notification.

 Part 0 --- Read the Assignment